 Gravel

 For your mixed route adventures.
 Comfortable for long rides and with the right mix of stability and agility for tackling both road and trail.
+Room for up to 700x50mm tires (with gravel cranks and 1x).

 Completely Handbuilt in Santa Cruz, California